raaleksandr/zsql_test_double_framework/docs/reference.md

 1. IV_UPDATE_STATEMENT – text of Update Open SQL statement
 2. IT_PARAMETERS – lets to pass bind variables to SQL statement

-You can get more information in detailed description of parameter IT_PARAMETERS (TODO)
+You can get more information in [detailed description of parameter IT_PARAMETERS](#Detailed-description-of-parameter-IT_PARAMETERS).
 3. RV_SUBRC – returns 0 if any record updated and 4 otherwise

 Example of simple update